-@Initialized indicates a type that contains a fully-initialized object.
-Initialized is the default, so there is little need for a programmer to write this explicitly.

-@UnknownInitialization indicates a type that may contain a partially-initialized object.
-In a partially-initialized object, fields that are annotated as @NonNull may be null because the field has not yet been assigned.
+- @Initialized indicates a type that contains a fully-initialized object.
+Initialized is the default, so there is little need for a programmer to write this explicitly. - @UnknownInitialization indicates a type that may contain a partially-initialized object.
+In a partially-initialized object, fields that are annotated as @NonNull may be null because the field has not yet been assigned. @UnknownInitialization takes a parameter that is the class the object is definitely initialized up to.
+For instance, the type @UnknownInitialization(Foo.class) denotes an object in which every fields declared in Foo or its superclasses is initialized, but other fields might not be.
+Just @UnknownInitialization is equivalent to @UnknownInitialization(Object.class).

 Declarations Expression Expression's nullness type, or checker error

 class C {

 @NonNull Object f;

 @Nullable Object g;

-• • •

 }

 @NonNull @Initialized C a; a @NonNull

 a.f @NonNull

 a.g @Nullable

 @NonNull @UnderInitialization C b; b @NonNull

 b.f @MonotonicNonNull

 b.g @Nullable

 @Nullable @Initialized C c; С @Nullable

 c.f error: deref of nullable

 c.g error: deref of nullable

 @Nullable @UnderInitialization C d; d @Nullable

 d.f error: deref of nullable

 d.g error: deref of nullable